top of page

 How Studios Determine What Scripts Are Accepted For

-Review or Rejected ("Passed")
+Review or Rejected ("Passed" On)

 Steps studios take once your script is received for review